Lane Hutson: International play

 Hutson first represented the United States internationally at the 2020 Winter Youth Olympics, where he recorded one goal and one assist in four games, earning a silver medal.

-The following year, Hutson was named to the United States national under-18 team for the 2021 World U18 Championships, registering five assists across five games played.
+The following year, Hutson was named to the United States under-18 team for the 2021 World U18 Championships, registering five assists across five games played.
 He rejoined the team for the 2022 World U18 Championships and captured a silver medal.
 Collectively, Hutson would be named the directorate award winner as the tournament's top defenseman and also part of the media All-Star team.

-On December 12, 2022, Hutson was named to his country's national junior team to compete at the 2023 World Junior Championships.
+On December 12, 2022, Hutson was named to his country's junior team to compete at the 2023 World Junior Championships.
 He recorded one goal and three assists in seven games and won a bronze medal.
-Later the same year, he was part of the national senior team for the 2023 World Championship, registering two goals and four assists in nine games.
+Later the same year, he was part of the senior team for the 2023 World Championship, registering two goals and four assists in nine games.
 Despite reaching the bronze medal game, the team was ultimately defeated by Latvia in overtime.

-On December 16, 2023, Hutson was again named to the national junior ranks to compete at the 2024 World Junior Championships.
+On December 16, 2023, Hutson was again named to the junior ranks to compete at the 2024 World Junior Championships.
 Serving as an alternate captain, he played extensive minutes in the team's deep run at the tournament, including a cumulative 52 minutes over consecutive days in the semifinal and championship games; the latter which saw the United States defeat Sweden for the gold medal.
 Hutson skated on the top defensive pairing with Ryan Chesley and was subsequently named to the media's All-Star team for his performance.

 Personal life

 Born to parents Rob (originally from Birch River, Manitoba) and Julie in Holland, Michigan, Hutson grew up in the Chicago suburb of North Barrington, Illinois.
-He has three brothers: Quinn, Cole and Lars; the former two played college ice hockey at Boston University.
+He has three brothers: Quinn, Cole and Lars; the former two played college ice hockey at Boston University and now play for in the NHL.
+Quinn is a forward under contract to the Edmonton Oilers, and Cole is a defenseman for the Washington Capitals.

-Hutson holds dual citizenship in both Canada and the United States.
+Hutson holds dual citizenship of Canada and the United States.